vcvpaiva/NLP-PT/README.md

 https://www.slideshare.net/valeria.depaiva/pargram2011 (project update)

-2. Then the OpenWordNet-PT project with Alexandre Rademaker and Gerard de Melo
+2. Then the OpenWordNet-PT project with Alexandre Rademaker and Gerard de Melo, to begin with

 the user interface is in http://www.openwordnet-pt.org.